pietervdvn/MapComplete/Docs/CalculatedTags.md

 ### distanceTo

-Calculates the distance between the feature and a specified point
+Calculates the distance between the feature and a specified point in kilometer.
+The input should either be a pair of coordinates, a geojson feature or the ID of an object

 *   longitude
 *   latitude